History of Hinduism: Smriti

 The Brahmins response of assimilation and consolidation is reflected in the smriti literature which took shape in this period.
-The smriti texts of the period between 200 BCE and 100 CE proclaim the authority of the Vedas, and acceptance of the Vedas became a central criterium for defining Hinduism over and against the heterodoxies, which rejected the Vedas.
+The smriti texts of the period between 200 BCE and 100 CE proclaim the authority of the Vedas, and acceptance of the Vedas became a central criterion for defining Hinduism over and against the heterodoxies, which rejected the Vedas.
 Most of the basic ideas and practices of classical Hinduism derive from the new smriti literature.

 Of the six Hindu darsanas, the Mimamsa and the Vedanta "are rooted primarily in the Vedic sruti tradition and are sometimes called smarta schools in the sense that they develop smarta orthodox current of thoughts that are based, like smriti, directly on sruti".
 According to Hiltebeitel, "the consolidation of Hinduism takes place under the sign of bhakti".
 It is the Bhagavadgita that seals this achievement.
 The result is a "universal achievement" that may be called smarta.
 It views Shiva and Vishnu as "complementary in their functions but ontologically identical".

 The major Sanskrit epics, Ramayana and Mahabharata, which belong to the smriti, were compiled over a protracted period during the late centuries BCE and the early centuries CE.
 They contain mythological stories about the rulers and wars of ancient India, and are interspersed with religious and philosophical treatises.
 The later Puranas recount tales about devas and devis, their interactions with humans and their battles against rakshasa.
 The Bhagavad Gita "seals the achievement" of the "consolidation of Hinduism", integrating Brahmanic and sramanic ideas with theistic devotion.